-Provide a brief assessment of student need and demand using the data from the table above.
-Include the most common types of positions, in terms of employment, graduates can expect to find.
+• Provide a brief assessment of student need and demand using the data from tables 11-15 from the Office of Planning and Analysis and from the table above.
+Include the most common types of positions, in terms of employment graduates can expect to find.